PhD, MA, BA(Hons), FIDSHK

 My research anchors in concept prototyping and visual thinking amongst the transformation of people, material, culture, and social value.
 I have extensive experience in planning and facilitating collaborative/ participatory design workshops to explore insights on design for active ageing, lifestyle & material culture, sustainability, and methodologies on the development of interactive product and service system design.

 I offer subjects to three disciplines in the School of Design, namely product design, interaction design and social design.
-I am also one of the few academic offering cross-departmental teachings including undergraduate and graduate subjects for students from social sciences and engineering departments.
+I am offering cross-departmental teachings including undergraduate and graduate subjects for students from social sciences and engineering departments.

 I take up the administrative role as programme leader of BA (Hons) in Product Design and deputy programme leader of BA (Hons) in Social Design, which carries social innovation for products and services development of the society sustainably and responsibly.
 I was also the programme leader of Higher Diploma in Product Innovation Technologies which is the first multi-disciplinaries academic platform interweaving inputs from the School of Design, Department of Industrial and Systems Engineering and Industrial Centre.